Melissa Leo: Career

 In 2010, Leo received fame for her role in David O. Russell's The Fighter.
 Rick Bentley of The Charlotte Observer said: "Both actors (Mark Wahlberg and Christian Bale) are very good, but they get blown off the screen by Melissa Leo, who plays their mother, Alice Ward.
 Leo's Oscar-worthy portrayal of Alice as a master manipulator goes beyond acting to a total transformation."
 Roger Ebert referred to it as a "teeth-gratingly brilliant performance."
 Leo and several of the film's actors including her co-star Amy Adams and Bale were nominated.
 For her performance Leo received several awards, including the Golden Globe, Dallas-Fort Worth Film Critics Association, New York Film Critics Circle, Screen Actors Guild, and culminating in her winning the Academy Award for Best Supporting Actress.
 While accepting her Oscar, Leo said: "When I watched Kate two years ago, it looked so fucking easy!"
 She apologized afterwards for using profanity, admitting that it was "a very inappropriate place to use that particular word ... those words, I apologize to anyone that they offend".

 Prior to her win, Leo had created some controversy by attempting to self-promote her Oscar campaign, rather than rely on the marketing department of the studio.
 Leo personally bought ad space in Hollywood trade publications, which was initially thought might backfire in a similar manner to previous Oscar contenders Chill Wills and Margaret Avery.

 Following her Oscar win, Leo appeared in the HBO miniseries Mildred Pierce alongside Kate Winslet, Evan Rachel Wood and Guy Pearce.
 Her performance garnered an Emmy Award nomination for Outstanding Supporting Actress in a Miniseries or a Movie.
 Her next projects include the satirical horror film Red State, the independent comedy Predisposed with Jesse Eisenberg currently in pre-production and the crime thriller The Dead Circus based on the novel by John Kaye with Michael C. Hall and James Marsden currently in development.
 She guest-starred in an episode of the hit FX comedy Louie, which garnered her an Emmy win for Outstanding Guest Actress in a Comedy Series.

-Leo appeared in the action-thriller Olympus Has Fallen as Ruth McMillan, the Secretary of Defense who was held hostage by terrorists in the White House and Oblivion as the main antagonist Sally.
+Leo appeared in the action-thriller Olympus Has Fallen as Ruth McMillan, the Secretary of Defense who was held hostage by terrorists in the White House; and Oblivion as the main antagonist Sally.
 She reprised her role in the Olympus sequel London Has Fallen.

-Leo appeared in supporting roles in the thriller films Prisoners, The Equalizer, and The Equalizer 2, having previously appeared in a 1985 episode of the original series.
+Leo appeared in supporting roles in the thriller films Prisoners, The Equalizer, and The Equalizer 2, having previously appeared as Russian ballerina Irina Dzershinsky in "The Defector", a 1985 episode of the original series.
 Leo appeared on the Fox series Wayward Pines as Nurse Pam.